dmytro-lytvyn/dwh-sql-codegen/README.md

 ![Stage Email table screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-stage-email.png)

-On the Columns level, we can just add one email column, but since we want it to serve as a key, we need to make it as unified as possible, so let's set "Column Expression" to `lower(trim(email))`, and mark this column as BK.
+On the Columns level, we can just add one email column, but since we want it to serve as a key, we need to make it as unified as possible, so let's set "Column Expression" to <code>lower(trim(email))</code>, and mark this column as BK.
 We can specify the Ordinal Position of the columns in the target table with the increment of 10, so that later we can easily add new columns between them without renumbering all of them.

 ![Email columns screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-dim_email.png)